Vittorio Feltri: Personal life

 Feltri married Maria Luisa at a young age, with whom he had twin daughters Saba Laura and Laura Adele.
-Widowed in 1967 at the age of 24, with his wife dead due to complications of childbirth, he remarried in 1968 to Enoe Bonfanti, with whom he had two children: Mattia, who is also a journalist, and Fiorenza.
+Widowed in 1967 at the age of 24, with his wife dead due to complications of childbirth, he was remarried in 1968 to Enoe Bonfanti, with whom he had two children: Mattia, who is also a journalist, and Fiorenza.
 Feltri is an atheist.
-He is a supporter of the Atalanta football club.
-Feltri owns a Benito Mussolini's bust.
+He is a supporter of Atalanta football club.
+Feltri owns a bust of Benito Mussolini.
 About this, he clarified: "For me, born in 1943, anti-fascism has never been in question.
 The bust was sent by an innkeeper, nice but very fascist.
 I put it there so as not to see it."

 On 13 May 2010, Feltri spoke on Animal Awareness Day, expressing support for animal rights positions, in particular against sport fishing and in favour of vegetarianism.
 A cat lover, he said he was not completely vegetarian.
-Despite the conviction for a homophobic insult in 2011, he joined Arcigay in 2014, stating from the pages of Il Giornale: "We are for freedom, without discrimination, convinced that it is necessary to overcome the prejudices that generate misunderstandings, banalities, [and] boring and stupid insults."
+Despite the conviction for a homophobic insult in 2011, he joined Arcigay in 2014, stating from the pages of Il Giornale: "We are for freedom, without discrimination, convinced that it is necessary to overcome the prejudices that generate misunderstandings, banalities, [and] boring and stupid insults".